John Dearth: Theatre

 Initially, Dearth began his acting career in theatre, firstly as a regular performer with Reginald Salberg's Players in Preston before joining Nottingham Playhouse on his 30th birthday, playing Slender in The Merry Wives of Windsor followed by Willy Loman in Death of a Salesman.
 After a working trip to America in 1951 appearing in Caesar and Cleopatra/Antony and Cleopatra on Broadway, he returned to England the following year and performed at the Connaught Theatre in Worthing.
 He made his debut as a mythical god in Isle of Umbrellas as well as playing Iago in Othello.
 He left to join The Old Vic theatre company, playing Guildenstern in Hamlet at the Edinburgh Festival, as well as being an understudy to Richard Burton in the title role.
 More performances followed at the Old Vic with Burton (where Dearth became friends with the Welshman).

 Personal life

 In 1959, Dearth lost a part in the film A Touch of Larceny, fired by the producer, Ivan Foxwell, who felt he bore too much of a resemblance to leading man James Mason.
-According to Barry Letts on the Planet of the Spiders DVD commentary, this experience embittered Dearth for the rest of his life.
+According to Barry Letts, this experience embittered Dearth for the rest of his life.
 Personal problems meant he found work difficult to come by later in life.
 The actor was known to be a heavy drinker which may have resulted in his untimely death.
 Letts described Dearth as "a lovely man, but ruined by drink."

 Dearth's daughter was the actress Lynn Dearth (1946–1994).